agomoll/kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
 A collegue, Louise, wrote a play and has aspirations to launch to the public as a commercial venture.
-With limited personal capital to operationalize, she is interested launching a crowdfunding campaign to aquire funds.
+With limited personal capital to operationalize, she is interested in launching a crowdfunding campaign to aquire funds.
 However, without much knowledge about crowdfunding process or track records of success, Louise is hesitent to use a crowdfunding campaign.
 After analyzing the various aspects of launching the play, Louise estimated that the budget needed would be about $10,000.
 To help make a decision about whether or not to attempt a crowdfunding campain to launch her play, Louise has asked for help understanding fundraising data.

 ### Purpose
 The purouse of this analysis was to investigate Kickstarter crowdfunding data to gather insights and uncover potential factors that may have influence on the success of kickstarter fundraising campaigns.